Lance Bass: Broadway

+Media Personality/Game, Reality, and Talk Shows

 In 2015, Bass joined season two of The Meredith Vieira Show as a full-time contributing panelist.

 Bass and his mother competed in 2017 with other duos in the FOX reality cooking series My Kitchen Rules, and were the runners-up.

-In 2020, Lance appeared with friend Joey Fatone on Meredith Veiera's syndicated program, 25 Words or Less (season 1, episodes 121–123).
+In 2020, Lance appeared with friend Joey Fatone on Meredith Vieira's syndicated program, 25 Words or Less (season 1, episodes 121–123).

 In April 2021, Bass became a panelist for the new TV series Unicorn Hunters, a business investment show where he and other judges determine whether or not to invest in start-ups and other companies with high valuation potential.